Rock Bottom

 Chapter 39 — A Final Betrayal

-Sara Palmero's ship is sighted.
-Adam's reaction tells you everything — not fear, not anger, something quieter and more complicated.
+A ship is sighted.
+The captain's reaction is not fear, not anger — something quieter and more complicated.
 The crew notices.
-Sofia notices most of all.

 Adamson OgdenSara PalmeroSofia Lexx